bclouser/BluJayWay/README.md

-create the file secrets.js in the root directory of this project and add these contents: module.exports.getGoogleMapsApikey = function()
+Create the file secrets.js in the root directory of this project and add these contents: module.exports.getGoogleMapsApiKey = function(){
-{
 	return "Your-api-key-here";
 }